-With this model of distributed programming, it was inevitable that many of our partnered programs would involve regionalisms, highlighting what might be learned about the interactions and encounters involving unfamiliar cultures in a particular place, or the constructedness of a localized past, or the forms of enmity found in specific locations.
-Scholars organizing these programs have also been sensitive to our historical moment, embracing new modes of inquiry into the enduring questions of early modern culture and literature, especially critical race theory.
-As has long been our hallmark, Institute programs offer a spectrum of approaches, and we welcome you to find the one that best fits your current research project.
+With this model of distributed programming, it quickly became evident that many of our partnered programs would involve regionalisms, highlighting what might be learned about the interactions and encounters involving unfamiliar cultures in a particular place, or the constructedness of a localized past, including the forms of enmity and prejudice that took root in specific locations.
+Scholars organizing these programs across the consortium have also been sensitive to our historical moment, embracing new modes of inquiry into the enduring questions of early modern culture and literature, especially as they are inflected by the findings of critical race theory.
+As has long been our hallmark, Institute programs offer a spectrum of approaches and focal points, and we welcome you to find the one that best fits your current research project.

 Below are the descriptions for the programs on offer during 2021–2022.
-Some of these programs will look familiar; several partnered programs originally scheduled for 2020–2021 opted to reschedule for this academic year, while others are taking lessons learned from the pandemic to share signature parts of their conversations with new online audiences.
+Some of these programs will look familiar, having been rescheduled from last year.
+Some will be further delayed.
+Others may be added out of our usual sequence of announcing an entire year.
+There are new opportunities to participate in online portions of many programs.
 When programs are revised and adjustments are made to their formats and delivery throughout the year, we will announce those changes on this page and promote them through our various channels, including our bi-monthly newsletter, the Research Bulletin.
 Those not yet subscribed can do so here.

 As some of our programs remain online and others bring scholars together in person, we will be looking for innovative ways to increase access for those who would not otherwise be able to participate.
 Accordingly, some upcoming programs will be filled entirely by registration, while others will offer online open sessions with in-person participation funded by competitive application.
 Others will require applications from all those hoping to participate to ensure that those selected to attend will be strong contributors to the conversation.